jdbest/holoalphabetic/README.md

 ## Planned changes

-* Ideally, clean up the word-choice function to happen more quickly, thus allowing for larger word sets
+* Ideally, clean up the word-choice function to happen more quickly, thus allowing for larger word sets---although this will likely always take some time.
+Even using regular expressions and looping only through words identified that way can still take seconds to find a game with a functioning pangram.
 * Allow users to play *without* a central letter (i.e., closer to Boggle)
 * Consider switching to using a package-created environment, as per *[Advanced R](https://adv-r.hadley.nz/environments.html#explicit-envs)*
+* If a word list (corpus) is easily found, add a Spanish-language version